marev711/macreport/README.md

    - `export MACREPORT_ROOT=<full path to project_root>`
    - `python3 macreport/scanner.py --db data/database/mac.db`</br>
    This should print some debug output to the stdout and update the database with currently connected devices
-6. Fix the final configuration, step 5 and onward, to schedule the software
+6. Fix the final configuration, step 5 and onward, to schedule the software and get the Flask server up and running.

 ## Configuration
 1. In the `config/macconfig.yaml`-file, update the entries listed below according to your needs.
 Note that other entries do not need to be updated.
-   - `ip_range: 192.168.XX.X/24` - The network the Pi is using
+   - `ip_range: 192.168.XX.X/24` - The network the Raspberry Pi is connected to
-   - `macs_to_log:` - List of IPv4 MAC addresses to store in the SQLITE database
+   - `macs_to_log:` - List of IPv4 MAC addresses to store with timestamp in the SQLITE database
    - `pusher:` - Settings for when to send a push notice, sub-entries are
       - `start_hour`: the time to start send notices (do not send any notice prior to this hour)
-      - `min_hour_away`: Minimum number of hours time the MAC-address has to be offline before a notice is sent
+      - `min_hour_away`: Minimum number of hours time the MAC-address has to be offline before a notice is sent when it reconnects
    - `macs_to_push:` - List of IPv4 MAC address that may trigger a push notice
-   - `person_to_macs:` - Mapping between one (1) name and one (1) or more MAC addresses.
-The name is used in graphics and in any push notice sent
+   - `person_to_macs:` - Mapping between one name and one (1) or more MAC addresses.
+The name is used in graphics and in any push notices sent
    - `time:` - Time settings for the generated graphics, sub-entries are
       - `hours2include` - Number of hour to list in textual macreport display
       - `binsize_minutes` - The binsize aggregate for data in the SQLITE database